Uncle Fedya, His Dog, and His Cat: Studio Ekran's film series

 Uncle Fedya, His Dog, and His Cat was adapted into the animated film trilogy with the same name by Studio Ekran.
 Studio Ekran released three short films, Matroskin and Sharik (Матроскин и Шарик) in 1975, Mitya and Murka (Митя и Мурка) in 1976, and Mom and Dad (Мама и Папа) in 1976.
 The series was directed by Yury Klepatsky and Lidia Surikova with the music composed by Anatoly Bykanov.
 The films were narrated by A. Mikhailov with characters voiced by Victor Baikov, Svetlana Kharlap, A. Gorunova, A. Verbitsky, Z. Andreyeva, Y. Khromova.
 Among the animators were Olga Anashkina, Boris Savin, A. Abadkina, N. Bazeltseva, Vladimir Kadukhin.
 These films are largely forgotten nowadays, put in the shade by the much more popular series created at the Soyuzmultfilm studio.

 Soyuzmultfilm's film series

 Soyuzmultfilm made three films set in Prostokvashino, all directed by Vladimir Popov.
-However, only the first one, The Three from Prostokvashino (1978), is based on the book.
+Only the first one, The Three from Prostokvashino (1978), is based on the book.
 The other two films, School Holidays in Prostokvashino (1980) and Winter in Prostokvashino (1984) have original screenplays written by Eduard Uspensky.
 He later incorporated some of those plots into his Prostokvashino novellas.
 All three films received critical praise and were very popular in the Soviet Union.
 They were praised for their "realism", "recognizable characters and situations" and for the fact that they appealed to adults as well as children.
 Oleg Tabakov's performance as Matroskin the Cat became especially famous.